carlosrodlop/cbci.jenkins-lib/docs/CBCI-Admin.md

 Check out my GitHub start repositories for [CloudBees CI Admin](https://github.com/stars/carlosrodlop/lists/jenkins-cbci-admin).

-## Jenkins CI: Starting with a solid Open Source core
+## Jenkins: Starting with a solid Open Source core

 * Jenkins is an open source automation server.
 It helps automate the parts of SDLF, facilitating CI and CD [check in Wikipedia](https://en.wikipedia.org/wiki/Jenkins_(software)).
 * Spot Jenkins inside the [CD Landscape Map](https://landscape.cd.foundation/)
 * Get a first look at the Jenkins UI accessing the instance [jenkins.io](https://ci.jenkins.io/) as a Guest.
 Jenkins uses Jenkins for the CI of their plugins and core ("Dogfooding")

-### Jenkins CI: Installation and Architecture
+### Jenkins: Installation and Architecture

 * High level overview of the [Jenkins architecture](https://www.jenkins.io/doc/developer/architecture/)
 * [Install Jenkins](https://www.jenkins.io/doc/book/installing/) in your desired platform following the recommendations explained in [Prepare Jenkins for Support](https://docs.cloudbees.com/docs/cloudbees-ci-kb/latest/best-practices/prepare-jenkins-for-support)